andrewShillito/mobile-flashcards/README.md

 ## Features

-1. Access your decks on the home scree
+1. Access your decks on the home screen
 2. Create, update, view, and destroy decks and flashcards within those decks
 3. Quiz yourself with your flashcard decks
 4. View a short score report at the end of your quiz